Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Reliable Monthly Payers

-IntelliShop pays on the 15th of each month with few reported delays. (read our review)
+IntelliShop pays monthly with few reported delays. (read our review)

 Market Force pays on the 20th of the following month and sticks to their schedule. (read our review)